equinor/ert/docs/rst/manual/reference/workflows/built_in.rst

 	STD_SCALE_CORRELATED_OBS  W*:OP_1

-Will scale based on all the observations of well 'OP_1'.
-For more advanced selections of observations, where you only want to scale based on parts of the observation - spatially or temporaly you must write your own plugin.
+Will scale based on all the observations of well :code:`OP_1`.
+For more advanced selections of observations, where you only want to scale based on parts of the observation - spatially or temporaly, you must write your own plugin.